-- There are few tasks that actually have to be done in-office.
+- There are very few roles that have to be done in-office.

-- Even though 76% of HR leaders told Gartner that their employees’ top worry (and their own) was lost productivity, it turns out that team members who remain motivated likely stay productive.
+- Even though 76% of HR leaders told Gartner pollsters that their employees’ top worry (and their own) was lost productivity, it’s become clear that in situations where team members remain motivated, they stay productive.

 As such, it’s no surprise that a recent PricewaterhouseCoopers survey of chief financial officers from all over the world noted that 52% of them planned to “improve the remote work experience” and/or make permanent telecommuting an option for certain positions.
 Video conferencing, team collaboration, HR administration and other key remote management tools can make things much easier for “off-campus” employees – and your HR team.
-If not in place already, adopting them sooner rather than later is imperative.
+Adopting them sooner rather than later (if you haven’t already) is imperative.

 Tools to simplify remote employees’ workflows

-When it comes to remote working, your employees will have a variety of styles.
-Some people need structure and follow a schedule and style of work nearly identical to their in-office routine.
-Others work in fits and starts throughout the day – like a more disorganized version of the Pomodoro Technique – or outside of regular business hours.
-It is up to the company, and often HR leaders, to make sure your remote workers have the tools they need to perform their jobs, regardless of their work style.
-A side note, having a remote work policy in place that clearly establishes expectations and guidelines for what is / is not acceptable can reduce the amount of variety in work routines.
+When it comes to working remotely, no two employees’ have the same routine.
+Some people need structure and follow a schedule and style of work nearly identical to their in-office habits.
+Others who work from home do so in fits and starts throughout the day – like a more disorganized version of the Pomodoro Technique – or outside of regular business hours.
+The point being: as an HR or other business leader, it is your responsibility to provide technologies and resources that support all remote work styles.

-Communication and collaboration tools: Communication in our professional lives is always important, but it is even more critical to focus on it when most or all of your employees are remote.
-It’s not an option to pop into someone’s office or cubicle to ask a question so you need an alternative.
-Instant messaging platforms like Slack or Google Hangouts that allow teams to chat in specific channels, connect in real-time and share files easily is vital.
+Communication and collaboration tools: While there’s no time in working life when communication of all kinds isn’t important, it’s especially critical to guarantee it when most or all of your employees are remote.
+Instant messaging using a platform like Slack or Google Hangouts that allows teams to chat in specific channels and permits easy file-sharing is vital.

-Remote conferencing and video calling solutions: Zoom was one of a handful of companies to grow and prosper as a result of the pandemic.
-Other popular video conferencing solutions include GoToMeeting, Uberconference and Microsoft Teams.
-These platforms not only allow video meetings with intimate-feeling conversations for a spread-out workforce, and valuable features like screen sharing, but also provide a conduit for virtual hangouts to retain camaraderie.
+Remote conferencing and video calling solutions: Zoom wasn’t as widely known a work tool as other video conferencing solutions pre-pandemic.
+Now it’s seemingly ubiquitous among remotely operating companies – though plenty of organizations are also using GoToMeeting, Uberconference or Microsoft Teams.
+These systems not only allow video meetings with intimate-feeling conversations for a spread-out workforce, and valuable features like screen sharing, but also provide a conduit for virtual hangouts to retain camaraderie.
 As Sennheiser noted, it’s always valuable to have clear meeting rules, but these should be adjusted accordingly to accommodate their remote status.

-Employee self-service HR software: Employers know work-from-home hours aren’t necessarily standard, so employees may be required to log their time more closely than before.
-Providing access to an online HR platform that features accurate time tracking and scheduling will enable employees to do this efficiently and easily.
-Comprehensive HR software should also include self-service functionality for checking pay stubs, requesting time-off, enrolling in benefits, updating personal information and other common administrative employee tasks.
+Employee self-service HR software: Work-from-home hours aren’t necessarily standard, so employees may be required to log their time more closely than ever before with a comprehensive HR platform that features accurate time tracking and scheduling.
+Such tools should also include easy access to manage payroll and benefits.

 Remote work tools for employers

-Project management software: Whether it’s proprietary or a name-brand SaaS solution like Wrike or Asana, it’s important for management to have access to a project management tool capable of broad oversight.
+Project management software: Whether it’s proprietary or a name-brand SaaS like Wrike or Asana, those with managerial responsibilities at any level require a project management tool capable of broad oversight.

 Recruitment tools: A separate Gartner report noted that 86% of organizations planned to adopt new virtual hiring technology in the pandemic’s wake.
-Even if you aren’t hiring right now, that may change very quickly.
-Being prepared with the right remote-friendly talent acquisition and onboarding tool will make your life easier.
+Even if you aren’t hiring right now, who knows when that might change?
+Being prepared in advance with the right remote-friendly talent acquisition and onboarding tool is a wise move.